dgruber/drmaa2interface/README.md

 ## Why using drmaa2interface?

-This repository simplyfies the process to create Go DRMAA2 wrappers for job schedulers, process managers, resource management systems etc. (like for starting up OS processes, workflows, containers, pods...).
+This repository simplifies the process to create Go DRMAA2 wrappers for job schedulers, process managers, resource management systems etc. (like for starting up OS processes, workflows, containers, pods...).